PagerDuty-Samples/summit-2020-api-workshop/summit-2020-api-workshop/step1.md

 ## Clone our example code.

 We need to clone our example code.
-In this repository we have the completed code as well as the skeleton that we will be building off of.
+In this repository we have the completed code as well as the skeleton that we will be building from.

 `git clone https://github.com/PagerDuty-Samples/summit-2020-api-workshop.git app && cd app/skeleton`{{execute}}